 ArtYard is a contemporary art center founded by a group of artists, filmmakers, curators, and writers.
 Located in Frenchtown, NJ, we are about an hour’s drive from NYC and Philadelphia.
-Construction of a theater and renovation of our buildings will be our primary focus in the coming year.
-Interim film, performance and art adventures will take place in a designated space until construction is complete.
-Here are more details about our campus.
+Our new state-of-the-art building is currently under construction.
+Here are more details about our current campus.
 Here is the story about how ArtYard was born.

 With more than 20 years of experience, Kandy has held numerous executive leadership roles in the health, philanthropy, and social justice arenas, including twelve years as president & CEO of the National AIDS Fund/AIDS United.
 After founding 360 Strategy Group, she served as lead strategy advisor to Johnson & Johnson’s Worldwide Corporate Contributions Team, facilitated cutting-edge non-profit mergers, and provided strategy and organizational development services to scores of non-profit, corporate, and foundation clients.
 Since 2015 she has spearheaded strategic partnership and development efforts at the Fannie E. Rippel Foundation’s ReThink Health project.
 She is a graduate of the Health Care Executive Program at the UCLA Anderson School of Management, holds a master’s degree in community psychology (MCP) from Pennsylvania State University, and a BA in Family Studies and Gerontology from Messiah College.
 Kandy lives in Frenchtown and is deeply committed to the community and the cultural life of the town.